*The American Bar Association is publishing a version of this article on its Business Law Today website.

-In Sciabacucchi, three Delaware corporations, Blue Apron Holdings, Inc., Roku, Inc., and Stitch Fix, Inc., launched initial public offerings in 2017.
-Each of the three corporations adopted a provision in its certificate of incorporation stating that “the federal district courts of the United States of America shall be the exclusive forum for the resolution of any complaint asserting a cause of action arising under the Securities Act of 1933.”
+A typical federal-forum provision in a certificate of incorporation states that “the federal district courts of the United States of America shall be the exclusive forum for the resolution of any complaint asserting a cause of action arising under the Securities Act of 1933.”
 The Securities Act of 1933, or the ’33 Act, requires companies offering securities to the public “to make full and fair disclosure of relevant information” by filing registration statements with the United States Securities and Exchange Commission (SEC).
 The ’33 Act created private causes of action for investors and provided that those claims could be brought in state or federal court.
-On March 20, 2018, in Cyan, Inc. v.
-Beaver County Employees’ Retirement Fund, 138 S. Ct.
-1061, the Supreme Court of the United States confirmed that ’33 Act claims can be brought in state or federal court and, if brought in state court, cannot be removed to federal court.

 The Delaware Supreme Court found that federal-forum charter provisions “can survive a facial challenge under our law.”
 The high court rejected the Court of Chancery’s conclusion that “constitutive documents of a Delaware corporation cannot bind a plaintiff to a particular forum when the claim does not involve rights or relationships that were established by or under Delaware’s corporate law.”

 The Delaware Supreme Court began its analysis with section 102 of the Delaware General Corporation Law (DGCL), which governs matters that may be included in a certificate of incorporation.
 Section 102(b)(1) of the DGCL allows two types of provisions: